Norah Magero: Early life and career

-Norah Magero was born in Kisumu in November 22, 1988.
+Norah Magero was born in Kisumu on November 22, 1988.
 She attended the University of Nairobi where she graduated in 2014 with a degree in Bachelor of Science in Mechanical and Manufacturing Engineering.
 In 2016, she co-founded the Cool Green Campaign, an initiative promoting clean energy adoption in Kenyan high schools.
 As part of the campaign, she led the installation of one of the first solar PV systems at Starehe Girls' Centre.
 The campaign also provided STEM mentorship, inspiring students to explore renewable energy technologies.

 Drop Access and the VacciBox

 Norah Magero co-founded Drop Access to address energy challenges in rural areas.
 She realized that without constant electricity, reliable refrigeration for vaccines was impossible, which meant vaccines quickly became useless.
 Collaborating with a medic, she developed a solar-powered small fridge prototype, which led to the creation of the VacciBox.

 The VacciBox is a 50-litre portable, solar-powered refrigerator designed for healthcare use.
 It can be carried on motorbikes, bicycles, or boats, making it ideal for remote regions.
-While Magero’s team was able to quickly manufacture additional fridges, they initially lacked the organization and funding for large-scale distribution.
+While Magero's team was able to quickly manufacture additional fridges, they initially lacked the organization and funding for large-scale distribution.

 Their start-up received assistance from organizations such as the German outfit Startup Energy and the RES4Africa Foundation.
 With their support, VacciBoxes were installed in four medical centers, where they could keep items cold for up to 10 hours and track deliveries in real-time.

 Field trials and impact

 The first trial of the VacciBox took place at Merrueshi Village, southeast of Nairobi, which serves as the only health center for 400,000 people.
 The center reported a 150% increase in vaccinations, as the VacciBox allowed healthcare workers to take vaccines directly to patients in remote areas.
-Under Magero’s leadership, Drop Access has scaled operations to serve communities in Tanzania, Zambia, Zimbabwe, and Côte d’Ivoire.
+Under Magero's leadership, Drop Access has scaled operations to serve communities in Tanzania, Zambia, Zimbabwe, and Ivory Coast.